apache/pulsar/site2/docs/deploy-kubernetes.md

 Now that you've set up a Kubernetes cluster, either on [Google Kubernetes Engine](#pulsar-on-google-kubernetes-engine) or on a [custom cluster](#pulsar-on-a-custom-kubernetes-cluster), you can begin deploying the components that make up Pulsar.
 The YAML resource definitions for Pulsar components can be found in the `kubernetes` folder of the [Pulsar source package](pulsar:download_page_url).

-In that package, there are two sets of resource definitions, one for Google Kubernetes Engine (GKE) in the `deployment/kubernetes/google-kubernetes-engine` folder and one for a custom Kubernetes cluster in the `deployment/kubernetes/generic` folder.
+In that package, there are different sets of resource definitions for different environments.

+- `deployment/kubernetes/google-kubernetes-engine`: for Google Kubernetes Engine (GKE)
+- `deployment/kubernetes/aws`: for AWS
+- `deployment/kubernetes/generic`: for a custom Kubernetes cluster

 To begin, `cd` into the appropriate folder.

-### ZooKeeper
+### Deploy ZooKeeper

 You *must* deploy ZooKeeper as the first Pulsar component, as it is a dependency for the others.